Faculty - Taylor

 “Foucault and the Ethics of Eating,” Foucault Studies, Number 9, September 2010.
 To be reprinted in

-Foucault and Animals, edited by Matthew Chrulew and Dinesh Wadiwel (under consideration with Fordham University Press).
+Foucault and Animals, edited by Matthew Chrulew and Dinesh Wadiwel (forthcoming with Brill Press: 2016).

 “Fanon, Foucault, and the Politics of Psychiatry,” in Fanon and the Decolonization of Philosophy, eds.

 Elizabeth Hoppe and Tracey Nicholls.
 Lexington Press, 2010.